mimic-sussex/sema/assets/tutorial/01-basics/03-editors/index.md

 ## Model Editor

-In the *Model Editor* (white background), you can use JavaScript to edit and create new machine learning models.
+In the *Model Editor* you can use JavaScript to edit and create new machine learning models.

 Part 3 of this tutorial provides a more detailed walkthrough on how to use this editor to work with your neural networks and communicate with the LiveCode Editor.

 ## Grammar Editor

-The *Grammar Editor* (grey backgroud) enables you to customize and create a new language by defining and editing grammars.
+The *Grammar Editor* enables you to customize and create a new language by defining and editing grammars.

 This editor is *context-dependent* and bound to the language of the LiveCode editor.
 So give focus to you LiveCode editor to show the button to create the grammar Editor.